idallmann/EVA-impact-aires-protegees/scripts/notebook_GIE/ex1_build_matching_df_correction.md

 Finally, the raster values are aggregated into the grid cells with the `mode` function.
-The mode function assign the group with the highest frequency in the grid cell.Since we've chosen a grid of the same size as the original grid, it shouldn't have much effect to use the `mode` function instead of another available in `exact_extract` (`min` or `max`).
+The mode function assign the group with the highest frequency in the grid cell.Since we've chosen a grid of the same size as the original grid, it shouldn't have much effect to use the `min` function instead of another available in `exact_extract` (`mode` or `max`).
+We have made this choice to ensure that the result is conservative, i.e. not overestimated.
 Then values get merged into a single dataset, and transformed to the WGS84 coordinate system to comply with the mapme.biodiversity package requirements.

 ```{r}
 # Initialize an empty raster with the spatial extent of the country.